addshore/yt-scam-hunter/README.md

 In the future it would be nice to:

 - Auto flag to YouTube
-- Follow URLs detected in text to hunt down wallet addresses
+- Detect fresh scam domains from the text of videos matched
+- Validate that collected wallet addresses are real?
+(Remove if not)
 - Also report those wallet addresses to somewhere?
 - Convince YouTube to do a better job?